Sterile Processing Technician Training & Certification

 Career Outlook

-Sterilization technicians fall under the general umbrella of “medical equipment preparers” and are expected to be highly needed over the next decade.
-The U.S. Bureau of Labor Statistics (BLS) suggests that the field will grow by 7 percent from 2020 to 2030, which is as fast as the average for all occupations (BLS 2021).
-Students in this area of expertise, as with many other healthcare specialties, will benefit from the aging Baby Boomer population’s need for additional care.
-By the year 2030, it is expected that 3,900 new jobs will be created to adapt to this growing need.
+Sterilization technicians fall under the general umbrella of Medical Equipment Preparers and are expected to be highly needed over the next decade.
+The U.S. Bureau of Labor Statistics (BLS) suggests that the field will grow 6 percent from 2023 to 2033, slightly faster than the average for all occupations (BLS 2024).
+As with many other healthcare specialties, students in this area of expertise will benefit from the aging Baby Boomer population’s need for additional care.
+By the year 2033, it is expected that 4,000 new jobs will be created to adapt to this growing need.

-As of May 2020, nearly 56,870 people were employed as medical equipment preparers.
-Most of these workers were employed by general medical and surgical hospitals, although the highest wages are found in positions of management, scientific, and technical consulting services, with an average of $50,710 per year.
-Specialty hospitals are also a key area where surgical preparers and sterile processing technicians are employed, and the wages are among the highest in the field – approximately $44,280 per year (BLS May 2020).
+In May 2023, nearly 70,700 people were employed as medical equipment preparers.
+Most of these workers were employed by general medical and surgical hospitals.
+However, the highest wages are found in management companies, with an average of $73,910 per year.
+Specialty hospitals are also key areas where surgical preparers and sterile processing technicians are employed, and the wages are among the highest in the field—approximately $55,300 per year (BLS May 2023).

-Still, the level of pay program graduates can expect as a sterile processing technician depends upon the location of the job and the level of experience of the applicant.
-Top-paying states include California, Massachusetts, the District of Columbia, Alaska, and New York, with salaries ranging from $46,180 to $53,780 per year.
-Professionals with more experience in the healthcare field or as sterilization technicians will be more competitive for these high-paying jobs (BLS May 2020).
+Still, the level of pay program graduates can expect as sterile processing technicians depends upon the job’s location and the applicant’s experience level.
+Top-paying states include California, the District of Columbia, Alaska, New Jersey, and Delaware with salaries ranging from $52,450 to $61,780 annually.
+Professionals with more experience in the healthcare field or as sterilization technicians will be more competitive for these high-paying jobs (BLS May 2023).

 The CBSPD offers four specialty exams for different tracks of sterile processing technician training: